Reaching applicants from all backgrounds

 The Department may still make offers including a Sixth Term Examination Papers (STEP) requirement in cases where the widening participation applicant has not taken MAT and their academic potential is indicative of the required/expected standard to do well on our programme (applicants should still register and take MAT if they apply before 15 October).

 The School of Medicine invites applicants to interview on the basis of predicted grades and BMAT scores.

-Widening participation applicants with predicted grades of AAA (including Chemistry and Biology) will be considered on the basis of a contextualised BMAT score.
+Widening participation applicants with predicted grades of AAA (including Chemistry and Biology) at A-level or equivalent will be considered on the basis of a contextualised BMAT score.

 Widening participation applicants who meet the minimum score will be invited to interview.

-Successful widening participation applicants at interview will receive a contextual offer of AAA including Chemistry and Biology.
+Successful widening participation applicants at interview will receive a contextual offer of AAA at A-level or an equivalent level qualification, including Chemistry and Biology.